Postcard One, The Hammam

 And we are brave.
 We are strong.

-Freda Moon’s last story for AFAR, “Born to Travel,” was included in the 2016 edition of The Best American Travel Writing.
+Freda Moon’s previous story for AFAR, “Born to Travel,” was featured in the November/December 2015 issue.
+It was included in the 2016 edition of The Best American Travel Writing.